Taylor Sheridan: Career

-Sheridan began his career in acting, appearing in small films and in recurring roles in television series like Veronica Mars, Walker, Texas Ranger and most notably, as David Hale in Sons of Anarchy.
+Sheridan began his career in acting, appearing in small films and in recurring roles in television series like Veronica Mars, Walker, Texas Ranger, and most notably as David Hale in Sons of Anarchy.
 He made the transition into screenwriting after he turned 40.
 His first film as a screenwriter was Sicario, directed by Denis Villeneuve.
 It revolves around Kate Macer (Emily Blunt), an FBI agent who is enlisted to a government task force to bring down the leader of a powerful and brutal Mexican drug cartel.
 It also starred Josh Brolin and Benicio del Toro.
 The film received critical acclaim, with a 92% approval rating on Rotten Tomatoes, and received a number of nominations, including a Writers Guild of America Award nomination for Best Original Screenplay for Sheridan.

 Sheridan wrote Comancheria after Sicario.
-Comancheria sold first but was stuck in development for quite a few years, appearing on the Black List in 2012.
+Comancheria sold first but was stuck in development for quite a few years, appearing on the Black List survey of most liked screenplays not yet produced in 2012.
 It was later retitled Hell or High Water and was released in August 2016, starring Jeff Bridges, Chris Pine and Ben Foster, and again received critical acclaim.
 For his screenplay, Sheridan received a large amount of awards attention, earning BAFTA, Golden Globe Award, and Academy Award nominations.

 The low-budget horror film Vile is credited as Sheridan's first film, but he does not consider the film his directorial debut, stating in a 2017 Rotten Tomatoes interview:

 I would say this [Wind River] is my feature debut.
 A friend of mine raised – I don't know what he raised – 20 grand or something, and cast his buddies, and wrote this bad horror movie, that I told him not to direct.
 He was going to direct it and produce it, and he started and freaked out, and called and said, "Can you help me?"
 I said, "Yeah, I'll try."

 I kind of kept the ship pointed straight, and they went off and edited, and did what they did.
 I think it's generous to call me the director.
 I think he was try [sic] to say thank you, in some way.
 It was an excellent opportunity to point a camera and learn some lessons that actually benefited me on Wind River.